abbyhensler/HackerRank/README.md

-# SQL Practice Problems Solutions
+# HackerRank
-This is a repository of my solutions to SQL practice problems from HackerRank and LeetCode.
+This is a repository of my solutions to HackerRank problems.